mila-iqia/mila-docs/docs/Userguide_python.rst

    pip install tensorflow-gpu

 Conda
 ^^^^^

 Another solution for Python is to use `miniconda
 <https://docs.conda.io/en/latest/miniconda.html>`_ or `anaconda
 <https://docs.anaconda.com>`_ which are also available through the ``module``
-command: (the use of conda is not recommended for Compute Canada Clusters due to the availability of custom-built packages for pip)
+command: (the use of conda is not recommended for the Compute Canada cluster due to the availability of custom-built packages for pip)

 .. prompt:: bash $, auto